-Exchange is the term for participation in a Hampshire-sponsored program at another site away from the college.
+Exchange is the term for participation in a Hampshire-sponsored program at a site away from the College.
 All Hampshire Exchange programs (both international and domestic) are administered by the Global Education Office (GEO).
+Refer to the website, http://geo.hampshire.edu for information about Hampshire Exchange programs.
 Students interested in participating in exchange must follow the GEO application procedures.
-The Hampshire Exchange application deadlines (fall and spring term) are listed each year on the GEO website and extensively advertised around campus.
+The Hampshire Exchange application deadlines (fall and spring term) are listed each year on the GEO website and advertised extensively around campus.
 Students who enroll at a program or institution where Hampshire has an exchange agreement must do so through Hampshire College exchange status.
-Students may not enroll directly with Hampshire partners while on Field Study status.
+Students may not enroll directly with Hampshire partners while on field-study status.

 A student on exchange is generally supervised by an appropriate person at the exchange site.
 The student is entitled to a limited amount of supervision by a Hampshire College faculty member.
-A semester of exchange is considered a semester of enrollment for the purpose of academic standing (see section on Guidelines for Academic Progress).
+A semester of exchange is considered a semester of enrollment for the purpose of academic standing (see the section on Guidelines for Academic Progress).
+Students are expected to fulfill the academic requirements as outlined by their exchange program and their Division II or III committee.
+Failure to successfully complete a semester of exchange may impact a student's academic progress, divisional status, or financial aid eligibility.